-(S) This course provides knowledge of routers, switches, hubs, and other network specific hardware.
-This course will assist students in preparing for the ICND1 exam (CCENT) and the CCNA exam which are industry recognized certifications.
+(S) This course provides knowledge of routers, switches, and other network specific hardware and support and configuration.
+This course will assist students in preparing for the CCNA and Network+ exam which are industry recognized certifications.
 This course includes both theory and application and uses Cisco routers and switches.
-(Note: Preparation for the ICND1 exam (CCENT) should include semesters 1 and 2 of the Netacad Courses (NTWK 2014 and NTWK 2084).
-Preparation for the CCNA exam should include all four semesters of CCNA training (NTWK 2014, NTWK 2084, NTWK 2214, NTWK 2224).
-Prerequisite: NTWK 2014-Networking and Info.
-Systems.
+Students completing this course will progress with the preparation necessary for success in the following industry-recognized certifications: Cisco CCNA, Cisco Devnet+, CCNA Security, CCNA CyberOps, Cisco Certified Technician (CCT) and CompTIA Network+.
+This course is the 1st semester of preparation for CCNA and certification mentioned above.
+Preparation for the CCNA certification exam should include the following courses for CCNA training (NTWK 2014, NTWK 2084, NTWK 2214, and NTWK 2224).
+Outside Lab time will be required.
+Prerequisites: NTWK 2014.